mratsim/blocksmith/rewinder.md

   doAssert rewinder.boolChan.ready
   keySigning.signBlockProposal(
     rewinder.signingChan,
-    # Slashing protection, the KeySigning service can pass it along to the Slashing Protection service
+    # Slashing protection, the SecretKeyService service can pass it along to the Slashing Protection service
     # to overlap both signing and Slashing Protection as we expect double-signing to be rare.
     rewinder.boolChan,
     validator,